t-neumann/slamdunk/doc/source/Dunks.rst

 **-mts**             Flag to activate the multiple T->C conversion stringency: Only T->C conversions in reads with more than 1 T->C conversion will be counted. **[count]**.
 **-rl**              Maximum read length (will be automatically estimated if not set) **[count]**.
 **-mbq**             Minimum base quality for T->C conversions to be counted (default: 0) **[count]**.
 **bam**              Fastq/BAM file(s) containing the raw unmapped reads.
-Can be multiple if multiple samples are analysed simultaneously.
+Can be multiple if multiple samples are analysed simultaneously (wildcard * is recognized).
 =========  ========  =====================================================================================================================================================